 Wine is an alcoholic drink made from fermented grapes.
-Wine is created by yeast consumes the sugar in the grapes and converts it to ethanol, carbon dioxide, and heat.
-There are many different styles of wine, such as red, white, and rosé, depending on the grapes and strains of yeast used to make them.
-Less commonly, wine is also made from other fruits, such as plum, cherry, currant, elderberry, and pomegranate (fruit wine) or rice (rice wine).
+Wine is created by yeast consuming the sugar in the grapes and converting it to ethanol, carbon dioxide, and heat.
+There are many different wines, such as red, white, and rosé, depending on the grapes and strains of yeast used to make them.
+Less commonly, wine is also made from other fruits, such as plum, cherry, currant, elderberry, pomegranate (fruit wine), or rice (rice wine).

-Wine is fat free and contains no cholesterol.
+Wine is fat-free and contains no cholesterol.
 A 4-ounce glass of wine has about 80-100 calories in it.
-Studies have shown that moderate red wine consumption can benefit the human body due to the antioxidant content founding the wine.
+Studies have shown that moderate red wine consumption can benefit the human body due to the antioxidant content.
 These antioxidants can lower incidences of cardiovascular disease, mortality, and type-2 diabetes.

-The United States produces over 800 million gallons of wine per year, making it the fourth-largest wine-producing country in the world.
-The winemaking industry in the United States is based almost entirely on the cultivation of the European grape Vitis vinifera.
-The history of wine production in the United States start in the 16th century when European settlers made wine in Jacksonville, Florida using Scuppernong grapes.
+The United States produces over 800 million gallons of wine per year, making it one of the largest wine-producing countries in the world.
+The winemaking industry in the United States is based on the European grape Vitis vinifera cultivation.
+The history of wine production in the United States started in the 16th century when European settlers made wine in Jacksonville, Florida, using Scuppernong grapes.

-There is a winery in every state in the U.S. Mississippi has the fewest wineries with 2 and California has the most with 4,391.
-Some states have more wineries than other states, but that does not necessarily mean they produce more wine.
-For example, Oregon produces less than wine than New York State, but have twice the number of wineries.
+There is a winery in every state in the U.S. Mississippi has the fewest wineries with two, and California has the most with 4,391.
+Some states have more wineries than other states, but that does not necessarily mean producing more wine.
+For example, Oregon produces less wine than New York State but has twice the number of wineries.

 Washington State is the second-largest wine producer in the United States; however, it produces just a fraction of what California produces.
 Washington accounts for just over 5% of the total American wine production.
-Washington's wine production began increasing rapidly starting in the 1960s, exporting wine to more than 40 countries around the world.
+Washington's wine production began increasing rapidly starting in the 1960s, exporting wine to more than 40 countries worldwide.